hwaien/spirited-journey/README.md

 Powered by the [Hugo](https://gohugo.io/) framework.

+Use the `hugo new posts/2024/01/01-my-new-post.md` command to create a new post.

 ## Guardrails

 This repository uses the following guardrails to automatically find and fix problems, thereby minimizing distractions and maximizing productivity.